yusha-g/E-Learning-Courses-DB-and-API/README.md

   DB_PASSWORD = <your_password>,
   DB = <your_database_name>,
   DB_SOCKETPATH = <your_socketpath> (/Applications/MAMP/tmp/mysql/mysql.sock for MAC)`
 - Import the database schema and example data using the DB_setup.js script.
-Run the following command:
+- Run the following command:
   `node DB_setup.js`
-  This will create the necessary tables and populate them with example data.
+  <br/>This will create the necessary tables and populate them with example data.<br/>
-  NOTE: DON’T RUN THE SCRIPT MORE THAN ONCE AS DUPLICATE VALUES WILL BE INSERTED
+  <b>NOTE</b>: Once connection is successfully established, running the script more than once can lead to duplicate records in some cases.

 ## 3.2.
 Running Guide